-You’ll be happy to know that our team of expert Conveyancing Solicitors in Sheffield will support you through the entire process, explaining everything to you in easy to understand language and with a transparent pricing policy.
+You’ll be happy to know that our Sheffield Conveyancing Solicitors will support you through the entire process, with easy to understand language and a transparent pricing policy.

-No matter which rung of the property ladder you are reaching for, the most important thing you can have on your side is an expert who knows the local area.
+No matter which rung of the property ladder you are reaching for, the most important thing you can have on your side is a Conveyancing Solicitor who knows the local area well.

-Though based in our Sheffield offices, our conveyancing team operates throughout the UK.
-Through the use of email, video conferencing and phone, we can serve your needs wherever you live and wherever the property is located.
+Through the use of email and video conferencing, our conveyancing team operates throughout the UK, and can serve your needs wherever you live and wherever the property is located.

-You will always receive a service that is tailored to you and your needs.
+Our service is always tailored to you and your needs.